 The Kingmaker's Daughter

-The Kingmaker’s Daughter—Philippa Gregory’s first sister story since The Other Boleyn Girl—is the gripping tale of the daughters of the man known as the Kingmaker, Richard Neville, Earl of Warwick: the most powerful magnate in fifteenth-century England.
-Without a son and heir, he uses his daughters, Anne and Isabel, as pawns in his political games, and they grow up to be influential players in their own right.
+The Kingmaker’s Daughter is the gripping and ultimately tragic story of the daughters of the man known as the “Kingmaker,” the most powerful magnate in England through the Cousins’ Wars.
+In the absence of a son and heir, he uses the two girls as pawns in his political games, but they grow up to be influential players in their own right.
+In this novel, her first sister story since The Other Boleyn Girl, Gregory explores the lives of two fascinating young women.

-At the court of Edward IV and his beautiful queen, Elizabeth Woodville, Anne grows from a delightful child to become ever more fearful and desperate when her father makes war on his former friends.
-Married at age fourteen, she is soon left widowed and fatherless, her mother in sanctuary and her sister married to the enemy.
-Anne manages her own escape by marrying Richard, Duke of Gloucester, but her choice will set her on a collision course with the overwhelming power of the royal family.
+At the court of Edward IV and his beautiful queen, Elizabeth Woodville, Anne grows from a delightful child brought up in intimacy and friendship with the family of Richard, Duke of Gloucester, to become ever more fearful and desperate when her father makes war on his former friends.
+Her will is tested when she is left widowed and fatherless, with her mother in sanctuary and her sister married to the enemy.
+Fortune’s wheel turns again when Richard rescues Anne from her sister’s house, with danger still following Anne, even as she eventually ascends to the throne as queen.
+Having lost those closest to her, she must protect herself and her precious only child, Prince Edward, from a court full of royal rivals.